Circuit de Cadours: 1949: a new Grand-Prix

 For the 1949 season, Arrivet and his crew achieved Grand-Prix status for the event, the Grand-Prix of Cadours by the French Automobile Club in the Voiturette/Formula 2 category.
-The event was launched and became an International Grand-Prix event in the following years, where big shots will come at the end of the racing season to harvest a couple of missing points to ensure a proper ranking or would come to finish adjustments of their next season's race cars.
+The event was launched and became an International Grand-Prix event in the following years, where big shots would come at the end of the racing season to harvest a couple of missing points to ensure a proper ranking or would come to finish adjustments of their next season's race cars.

 The first Grand Prix de Cadours was raced on 18 September 1949, in front of more than 3000 spectators.
 It was a success.
 Gerbout, from Paris, came with his Gerbout Spéciale (an old Lombard) and won the race.

-In 1950, the committee decided to meet with reputable competitors assembled at a nearby event on the Lespare race track, near Bordeaux, where a Formula 2 challenge is organized to push them to come to race in Cadours.

-It is a success.
-The start line will witness people like Aldo Gordini, René Bonnet, Élie Bayol, Marcel Balsa, René Simone, Harry Schell and Raymond Sommer.
-Also a motorcycle event is organized in conjunction with the race car event, improving further the recognition of the event and the race track.
+In 1950, the committee decided to meet with reputable competitors assembled at a nearby event on the Lespare race track, near Bordeaux, where a Formula 2 challenge is organized, to persuade them to come to race in Cadours.
+It was a success.
+Starters included Aldo Gordini, René Bonnet, Élie Bayol, Marcel Balsa, René Simone, Harry Schell and Raymond Sommer.
+Also a motorcycle event was organized in conjunction with the race car event, improving further the recognition of the event and the race track.

 Tragic accident

-This second Grand Prix, in 1950, was bereaved by the accidental death of Raymond Sommer, and killed by the failure of the steering mechanism of his Cooper T12-Jap.
-The resulting crash was fatal.
+This second Grand Prix, in 1950, was marred by the accidental death of Raymond Sommer, who died in a crash following the failure of the steering mechanism of his Cooper T12-Jap.

 On September 9, 1951, the following year, before the start of the third 'Grand Prix de Cadours', a monument sculpted by Lucien Passey, to the memory of Raymond Sommer was unveiled.
 This monument was funded by people's money collection.
 A second identical monument was set in Mouzon, in the French Ardennes, the village where Sommer was born.

 The following year, on June 2, 1952, Juan Manuel Fangio came to Cadours to honor his late friend, in the name of the Argentine people.

 In 1955, most of the race car events were cancelled because of the Le Mans accident.
-Drastic safety measures were set in place.
-Most would lead to too expensive investment.
-At this time several events died.
-It became the beginning of the end of the "Circuit de Cadours-Laréole" as for several other in France and in Europe.
+Drastic safety measures were specified.
+Most would require too expensive investment.
+At this time several events stopped; it became the beginning of the end of the "Circuit de Cadours-Laréole" as for several other in France and in Europe.

 In 1957, a sports car category event was organised.
 It was won by André Loens who shortly afterward died in a Monthléry accident.

-The two last events will happen in the "Formula Junior" category, recently defined.
-The last racing event was won by Jo Siffert who became a Swiss celebrity.